Short Term Crisis Respite

 While the primary goal of this transformative respite program is on decreasing avoidable hospital admissions and readmissions, the ultimate goal is to create a system where persons centered services are provided to individuals when they need it.
-Liberty Resources Crisis Bed Respite Center serves adults in Madison County and the surrounding Central New York area.
+Liberty Resources Crisis Respite Center operates three locations serving adults in Madison, Oswego, and Onondaga County and the surrounding Central New York area.
 Length of stay is a maximum of 30 days, with most guests returning to their home environment in less than 14 days.

 Guests are able to relax in one of three beautiful respite bedrooms and share a common living area and kitchen space.
 Guest have the option to participate in various wellness activities and psychoeducational groups during their stay.